Springer Correctional Center

 Springer Correctional Center (SCC) has approximately 22 buildings.
 This includes eight dormitories, two level one housing units, several multi-programs buildings, maintenance buildings, and kitchen, dining and warehouse facilities.
 The gym complex consists of a full basketball court and weight room.

-Visitation Hours after COVID-19 suspension
+Visitation Hours Information

 Contact Us & Inmates